kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-java-program-to-find-the-duplicate-values-of-an-array-of-integer-values.md

 ---
-title: Write a Java program to find the duplicate values of an array of integer values.
+title: Write a java program to find the duplicate values of an array of integer values.
 date: 2020-08-28T15:56:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer